gammons/Blog/source/articles/2016-06-01-testing-time-dependent-functions.md

 end
 ```

-Well huh, so the default here is still today's date, which is great for the usability of my class's API, but I can also *inject* the date I want for testing purposes, thus eliminating the need for Timecop or `travel_to` or what have you.
+Well huh, so the default here is still today's date, which is great for the usability of my class's API.
+But I can also *inject* a specific date, which is great for testing purposes.
+This completely eliminates the need for Timecop, `travel_to`, or what have you.

 Another positive side effect is that my function is now much more generic.
 Now, `is_weekday` will tell me if *any* date is a weekday, rather than *today's* date.
 It has much more utility.